getgrav/grav-plugin-sweetcaptcha/README.md

+# !!!
+DUE TO MALWARE BEING FOUND IN THE UNDERLYING SWEETCAPTCHA CODE, THIS PLUGIN HAS BEEN REMOVED FROM GPM AND IS NO LONGER SUPPORTED !!!

 # Sweet Captcha Plugin

 The **Sweet Captcha** Plugin is for [Grav CMS](http://github.com/getgrav/grav) that allows the use of a [sweetCaptcha](http://sweetcaptcha.com/) captcha field in your Grav forms.